The Kouhi Award

 The Kouhi Award was established by NOWW in 1999 to recognize “outstanding contributions to the literature of Northwestern Ontario.”
 It is named in honour of poet Elizabeth Kouhi.

 The first recipient of the Kouhi Award was Elizabeth Kouhi.
-Since then, Elinor Barr, Charles Wilkins, the Thunder Bay Writers Guild, Rosalind Maki, Penny Petrone, Mary Frost, Jean E. Pendziwol, Dorothy Colby, Joan Skelton, Hazel Fulford, Bill MacDonald, Sharon Irvine, John Pringle, Richard Wagamese and Michael Christie have been honoured.
+Since then, Elinor Barr, Charles Wilkins, the Thunder Bay Writers Guild, Rosalind Maki, Penny Petrone, Mary Frost, Jean E. Pendziwol, Dorothy Colby, Joan Skelton, Hazel Fulford, Bill MacDonald, Sharon Irvine, John Pringle, Richard Wagamese, Michael Christie, and Joan M. Baril have been honoured.

 NOWW offers several awards intended to recognize achievement in the field literature and writing in Northwestern Ontario–the Kouhi Award and the Margaret Phillips Award.

 Nominations for each of these awards open in January of each year.
-The awards are presented at the annual Literary Awards Party, to be held on May 13, 2017.
+The awards are presented at the annual Literary Awards Party.
 To submit a nomination, send a brief (two pages maximum) statement describing why the person or organization you’re nominating deserves the award to firstname.lastname@example.org.